Steffen-Svenningsen/Steffen-Svenningsen/README.md

 # Hey there 👋 I'm Steffen!

-Welcome to my GitHub profile! 🚀 I'm a Frontend Developer aspiring to become a Full-Stack Web Developer, passionate about creating fast, custom web applications that help businesses thrive.
+Welcome to my GitHub profile! 🚀 I'm a Creative Developer, passionate about creating fast and likeable experiences for users on the web.
 I love writing code in Vue, which I find soooo intuitive, but I also enjoy exploring new technologies and programming languages.
 All in all I just love to come up with creative solutions to solve peoples problems!

 ![](https://komarev.com/ghpvc/?username=Steffen-Svenningsen&color=green&style=for-the-badge)

 ## 🚀 About Me

-- 🌱 Currently learning: Python, SQLite & Full-Stack Web Development
+- 🌱 Currently learning: GSAP and PHP
 - 💬 Ask me about: Web Performance, Vue or sports
 - 📝 Portfolio/Blog: https://svenningsen.pages.dev/
 - 📫 Say hi: stef7625@gmail.com